Scaling Up Sparse Support Vector Machines by Simultaneous Feature and Sample Reduction: Introduction

-However, most existing screening methods study either feature screening or sample screening individually \cite{shibagaki2016simultaneous} and their applications have very different scenarios.
-Specifically, to achieve better performance (say, in terms of speedup), we favor feature screening methods when the number of features $p$ is much larger than the number of samples $n$, while sample screening methods are preferable when $n\gg p$.
+However, most existing screening methods study either feature screening or sample screening individually and their applications have very different scenarios.
+Specifically, to achieve better performance (say, in terms of speedup), we favor feature screening methods when the number of features $p$ is much larger than the sample size $n$, while sample screening methods are preferable when $n\gg p$.
 Note that there is another class of sparse learning techniques, like sparse SVMs, which induce sparsities in both feature and sample spaces.
-All these screening methods are helpless in accelerating the training of these models with large $n$ and $p$.
-We also cannot address this problem by simply combining the existing feature and sample screening methods.
+All these screening methods tend to be helpless in accelerating the training process of these models with large $n$ and $p$.
+We cannot address this problem by simply combining the existing feature and sample screening methods either.
 The reason is that they could mistakenly discard relevant data as they are specifically designed for different sparse models.
-Recently, Shibagaki et al. \cite{shibagaki2016simultaneous} consider this problem and propose a method to simultaneously identify the inactive features and samples in a \emph{dynamic} manner \cite{bonnefoy2014dynamic}; that is, during the optimization process, they trigger their testing rule when there is a sufficient decrease in the duality gap.
-Thus, the method in \cite{shibagaki2016simultaneous} can discard more inactive features and samples as the optimization proceeds and one has small-scale problems to solve in the late stage of the optimization.
-Nevertheless, the overall speedup can be limited as the problems' size can be large in the early stage of the optimization.
-To be specific, the method in \cite{shibagaki2016simultaneous} depends heavily on the duality gap during the optimization process.
+Recently, \citet{shibagaki2016simultaneous} considered this issue and proposed a method to simultaneously identify the inactive features and samples in a dynamic manner, and they trigger their testing rule when there is a sufficient decrease in the duality gap during the training process.
+Thus, the method in \citealt{shibagaki2016simultaneous} can discard more and more inactive features and samples as the training proceeds and one has small-scale problems to solve in the late stage of the training process.
+Nevertheless, the overall speedup is limited as the problems' size can be large in the early stage of the training process.
+To be specific, the method in \citealt{shibagaki2016simultaneous} depends heavily on the duality gap during the training process.
 The duality gap in the early stage can always be large, which makes the dual and primal estimations inaccurate and finally results in ineffective screening rules.
 Hence, it is essentially solving a large problem in the early stage.
+This will be verified in the experimental comparisons in Section \ref{sec:experiments} and similar results can also be found in the recent work \citep{massias2018celer}, which merely focuses on Lasso.